A-Grade Investments: Investments

 Among its portfolio companies, A-Grade has invested in Spotify, Uber, Shazam, Couple, SoundCloud, Muse, and Airbnb.
-The firm mainly takes part in Seed and Series A rounds.

 The firm’s primary targets are consumer-focused businesses that change the way consumers share information, or that disrupt traditional marketplaces.

 In a 2011 interview with The New York Times, Kutcher said, “I look for companies that solve problems in intelligent and friction-free ways and break boundaries.”

 In a 2013 interview with The Daily Telegraph, Kutcher said, “If we can create efficiencies in that which is mundane, then we accelerate our paths to happiness.
 The companies that will ultimately do well are the companies that chase happiness.
 If you find a way to help people find love, or health or friendship, the dollar will chase that.”